 Parental Qualifications – None mandated

-Testing - A variety of possible evaluation methods are acceptible.
+Testing – A variety of possible evaluation methods are acceptable.
 Must pass test above 40th percentile.

 Record Keeping – A portfolio must be kept.

 § 193-A:1 Definitions. – In this chapter: